-“Navigating the health care system maze is complex but it shouldn’t be,” ADAO president and cofounder Linda Reinstein wrote in press release.
+“Navigating the health care system maze is complex, but it shouldn’t be,” ADAO president and cofounder Linda Reinstein wrote in press release.
 “Although, we do not make medical referrals, the app provides easy access to information, including a list of 25 hospitals in ten states that we’ve compiled over the past ten years, where specialized treatment for mesothelioma and asbestos-related diseases is offered.”

-Five Free Apps to Try
+Three Free Apps to Try

 Finding the right app for you or your loved one can be challenging because there are many apps available in the iTunes App Store and Google Play that could help any cancer patient.